kheeb/READMEgenerator/README.md

 # READMEgenerator

   ## Description
-  Makes a README.md for you
+  Makes a readme file for you

   ## Table of Contents
     * [Installation](#Installation)